Primary

 Also targets: Hamstrings, Core

-Want Pause Hip Thrust in your program?
+See where Pause Hip Thrust fits in your weekly plan

 Set up for standard barbell hip thrust.